 - 1. Pull the lever sideways away from the socket.
 Then, raise the lever up to a 90-degree angle. - Locate Pin 1 in the socket and look for the white dot or cut edge in the CPU.
 Match Pin 1 with the white dot/cut edge.
 Then, insert the CPU.
 It should insert easily. - 3.
 Press the lever down to complete the installation.

 2.1-2 CPU Core Speed Derivation Procedure

-The mainboard CPU Bus Frequency can be set through BIOS setup then CPU core speed = Host Clock x Core/Bus ratio
+The mainboard CPU Bus Frequency can be set through BIOS setup.

-If $\frac{\text{CPU Clock}}{\text{Core/Bus ratio}} = 66\text{MHz}$ 3.5
+If $\underline{\text{CPU Clock}} = 100\text{MHz}$